 More women in conservative cultures, such as middle eastern cultures, appear to be having a procedure to restore “virginity.”
 Hymen reconstruction surgery is experiencing a boom in many Arab countries and in places like India.
 In the Middle East, the market appears to be especially booming in Iran.

-The foregoing actions, driven by moral or cultural value placed on virginity, constitute reasons to be cautious when choosing a partner.
+The foregoing actions, driven by the moral or cultural values placed on virginity, constitute reasons to be cautious when choosing a partner.
 They could easily mask the risk of contracting an STD, even when both partners claim to be virgins.
 You should rely more on testing than the supposed virgin status of your partner to protect your health more effectively.

 Losing one’s virginity comes with stigma – Daily Titan (https://dailytitan.com/2017/09/virginity-loss-stigma-slut-prude-sex/)